 Sandra is extensively involved in the civil defence bar in Canada, and in the United States.
 Sandra served as a Board Member of Canadian Defence Lawyers (CDL) from 2003 to 2013.
 She was CDL President in 2008 to 2009.
 Canadian Defence Lawyers is a national organization representing the interests of civil defence lawyers.
 Sandra chaired and served on numerous Board Committees during her 10 year term.
 CDL was awarded an “Outstanding Defense Bar Association” award by DRI-The Voice of the Defense Bar during Sandra’s presidency.

 Sandra also served on the Board of DRI-The Voice of the Defense Bar (2008 to 2011).
 DRI is an American national defense attorney organization with membership of 22,000 plus.
 Prior to serving on the DRI Board, Sandra represented the Canadian region as General Council Representative (2005 to 2008).
 Sandra is the first Albertan to have served on the DRI Board.
 Sandra has received a DRI State Leadership Award (2008), an Exceptional Performance Citation (2009), and a Service Award (2011).
 While on the Board, Sandra acted as a liaison to substantive law Committees, and served on other Board Committees and Task Forces.
-Sandra remains involved in the DRI International Committee, the Product Liability Committee, and the Women in the Law Committee.
-She is also an appointed member of the DRI Membership Committee (2011 to present).
+Sandra remains involved in the Product Liability Committee.

 Sandra enjoys membership in two vetted American organizations, the Federation of Defense & Corporate Counsel (FDCC), and the International Association of Defense Counsel (IADC).
-She is Vice Chair of the FDCC International Practice & Law Section (2012 and 2013).
+She was Vice Chair of the FDCC International Practice & Law Section from 2012 to 2013, and is presently Vice Chair of the FDCC Product Liability Section.
 She was elected to the Fellows of the American Bar Foundation in 2012.
 She also enjoys membership in the Association of Defense Trial Attorneys (ADTA).

-Sandra recently joined the CBA-Alberta Branch Provincial Council (2013), and is currently serving as President of the Edmonton Bar Association (2012 to 2013).
+Sandra is a member of the CBA-Alberta Branch Provincial Council, and served as President of the Edmonton Bar Association.